HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.cpp.config-msvc.md

 If you see the error "The term 'cl.exe' is not recognized as the name of a cmdlet, function, script file, or operable program.", this usually means you are running VS Code outside of a **Developer Command Prompt for Visual Studio** and VS Code doesn't know the path to the `cl.exe` compiler.

-VS Code must either be started from the Developer Command Prompt for Visual Studio, or the task must be configured to [[vs.1.7.#run-vs-code-outside-the-developer-command-prompt]].
+VS Code must either be started from the Developer Command Prompt for Visual Studio, or the task must be configured to [run-vs-code-outside-the-developer-command-prompt](#run-vs-code-outside-the-developer-command-prompt).

 You can always check that you are running VS Code in the context of the Developer Command Prompt by opening a new Terminal (`kb(workbench.action.terminal.new)`) and typing 'cl' to verify `cl.exe` is available to VS Code.

 ### fatal error C1034: assert.h: no include path set

-In this case, `cl.exe` is available to VS Code through the `PATH` environment variable, but VS Code still needs to either be started from the **Developer Command Prompt for Visual Studio**, or be configured to [[vs.1.7.#run-vs-code-outside-the-developer-command-prompt]].
+In this case, `cl.exe` is available to VS Code through the `PATH` environment variable, but VS Code still needs to either be started from the **Developer Command Prompt for Visual Studio**, or be configured to [run-vs-code-outside-the-developer-command-prompt](#run-vs-code-outside-the-developer-command-prompt).
 Otherwise, `cl.exe` does not have access to important environment variables such as `INCLUDE`.

 ## Next steps